rkunze/EmbeddedKOSKirkuits/processors.md

 The *Embedded kOS Kirkuits* modlet defines a number of different processor options that can be easily added to a part by just setting the `Embedded_kOSProcessor_type` entry to the corresponding value in a MM patch that executes `BEFORE[EmbeddedKOSKirkuits]`.

-The `Embedded_kOSProcessor_type` can be present either in a `PART`, a `MODULE[kOSProcessor]` or in an `UPGRADE` node.
-In the latter two cases, the kOSProcessor specific values will be set (or changed) to the values defined by the processor type setting.
+The `Embedded_kOSProcessor_type` can be present either in a `PART` or a `MODULE[kOSProcessor]` node.
+In the latter case, the kOSProcessor specific values will be set (or changed) to the values defined by the processor type setting.

 Another setting `Embedded_kOSProcessor_include` (which can only be set on a `PART` node) controls whether the kOSProcessor module is